 Phones away, no laptops

-You’re in the meeting for a purpose – that purpose rarely lies within a laptop or phone.
-Of course, you may need presentations or communication software etc, but ensure you keep an eye out and encourage people to be present in the meeting.
+You’re in the meeting for a purpose – that purpose rarely lies within a laptop, so try to be present in the meeting and encourage others to do the same.
 It will run smoother.

 Capture actions, minutes and notes

 These notes and actions should be distributed after the meeting to all involved.
 If someone is capturing notes and minutes, then they’re unlikely to be able to take a very active role in the meeting.
 Use your judgement as to whether you need an extra person for notes and minutes, or whether it is overkill.
 HR related performance conversations would benefit from neutral note taking, a chat about which internet provider to use – maybe less so.
 Although you never know.

 I think I heard this from someone at Intel but I thought it was a genius approach to work and is now a value and behaviour I hold dear to my own work.

 Disagree with the plan / idea if you do indeed disagree.
 Disagree with evidence, data and insights – and in a calm and assertive manner.
 But if the decision goes against your plans, then commit to making it happen.
 That way you haven’t committed to something you disagree with without challenging it and providing an alternative.